 - Are Letters of Recommendation uploaded directly from the writer, or can I upload it?

-The LoR must be uploaded directly from the letter writer.
+The letter must be uploaded directly from the letter writer.
 When filling out the reference form, you enter the email address of the writer.
 Through this email address, they will receive a link to complete the reference.
-They must complete both the scale and upload the letter to be able to submit the reference.
+They must complete both the scale questionnaire and upload the letter to be able to submit the reference.
+If there are any problems with this, I would first try sending the request to a different email of your writer (say a personal email), and then contact CASPA about it.

-- What kind of memberships should I list?
+- What kind of experiences should I list?

 - What is included in the science GPA?

-sGPA is calculated by Biology/Zoology, Inorganic Chemistry, Biochemistry, Organic Chemistry, Physics, and other sciences.
+sGPA is calculated using Biology/Zoology, Inorganic Chemistry, Biochemistry, Organic Chemistry, Physics, and other sciences courses.

-This chart is AMAZING for determining what classes count for. *Labs are also included in your science GPA*
+This LINK is AMAZING for determining what classes count for. *Labs are also included in your science GPA*

 - When describing duties/key responsibilities for experiences, what format should I use?